buildpacks/spec/buildpack.md

 The buildpack ID:
 - MUST only contain numbers, letters, and the charactors `.`, `/`, and `-`.
 - MUST NOT be `config` or `app`.
-- MOST NOT be identical to any other buildpack ID when letters in each ID are coverted to lowercase.
+- MOST NOT be identical to any other buildpack ID when letters in each ID are converted to lower case.

 Stack authors MUST choose a globally unique ID, for example: "io.buildpacks.mystack".

 The stack ID:
 - MUST only contain numbers, letters, and the charactors `.`, `/`, and `-`.
-- MOST NOT be identical to any other stack ID when letters in each ID are coverted to lowercase.
+- MOST NOT be identical to any other stack ID when letters in each ID are converted to lower case.

 The stack `build-images` and `run-images` are suggested sources of the image for platforms that are unaware of the stack ID.